November 25, 2025

 Manufacturing Location

-Repair + Maintenance Programs
+Repair and Maintenance Programs

-Step 3: Verify the Materials—Not the Marketing
+Step 3: Verify the Materials, Not the Marketing

 Ask the vendor:

-• What are the exact materials used?
+• What exact materials are used?

-• Any recycled or reclaimed content?
+• Does the product include recycled or reclaimed content?

 • Are there harmful chemicals or VOCs?

-• What’s the expected lifespan?
+• What is the expected lifespan?

-Step 4: Prioritise Durability (It’s the Unsung Hero)
+Step 4: Prioritize Durability

 • Age well